James-Muguro/ML-Diabetes-Prediction-System/README.md

 ## Motivation

 Diabetes is a significant and growing health concern, exacerbated by modern sedentary lifestyles.
 Early detection is crucial for effective management and prevention of complications.
 This project seeks to harness machine learning technology to enable early detection of diabetes, thereby potentially improving health outcomes for individuals.
 By creating a user-friendly application, we aim to make predictive healthcare more accessible.

-## Demo

-You can explore a live demonstration of the application [here](https://mldiabete.herokuapp.com/).

 ## Learning Objectives